Reformatting Display Name Values in your Destination or Source (Normalization Sync)2019-12-26 15:06:14

 Note: Be very careful with this type of connection.
 Your Source and Destination of this connection are the same, so you are overwriting your primary directory.
 If you do not configure this properly, there is no undo function.
 It is highly recommended you run a Simulation only (with the Sync disabled) with a Log File level 3-Detailed (on the General tab) and then review the Simulation log’s Dest Entry’s to determine if your results are as desired before running an actual Sync to update your Display names.

-To do this, you configure the Sync/Join Mode to Join.
+To do this, you configure the Sync/Join Mode to Join Only.
 The unique element of this connection is that the Source and Destination directories specified will be the same.

-- Create a connection as usual.
-On the Source and Destination tabs, specify the exact same IP/login info to identify the directory where you want to normalize display names.
+Create a connection as usual.
+On the Source and Destination tabs, specify the exact same IP/login info for the directory where you want to normalize display names

-- Select a Parse option of YES or NO. If you specify Parse=YES, UnitySync will break the original Display Name attribute into its component parts (First, Initials, Last) and use those values to rebuild the Display Name into the desired format.
-If you specify Parse=NO, UnitySync will use the actual First Name, Initials, and Last Name attributes to build the new display name.
+^sn^, ^givenname^ (^company^) 1 .
+(Optional) If the source data does not include First/Last, you can elect to parse this information from the Displayname.
+If you specify Parse=YES, UnitySync will break the original Display Name attribute into its component parts (First, Initials, Last) and use those values to rebuild the Display Name into the desired format.
+(Default) If you specify Parse=NO, UnitySync will use the actual First Name, Initials, and Last Name attributes to build the new display name.

-- On the Destination tab, you must enable the Join mode to utilize Join with Existing Objects functionality.
+On the Destination tab, you must enable the Join Only mode to utilize Join with Existing Objects functionality.
 To do this, you must specify Join queries that are used to control the Join function.
 What attributes you chose depends on what Object Types you selected on the Source tab.
-If you are only using Object Type of Users, a good attribute to use for your queries is userprincipalname.
-For example:
+If you are only using Object Type of Users, a good attribute to use for your queries is samaccountname.